Twigonometry/Deserialisation-Demo/README.md

 The class variables `$outfile` and `$username_string` are normally set by the `parse_username()` method.
 However, when a specially crafted `SignupForm` object with these variables already set is passed to the `username` GET parameter, it is deserialised and the `__destruct` method is automatically called.
 This skips the `parse_username()` method and overrides the variables, meaning their attacker-controlled values are used in the `file_put_contents` call.

 The vulnerability only exists because untrusted data (i.e. user input) is passed directly to the `unserialize()` function.
 Remove this line, and the vulnerability is fixed.
-In fact, it's not even needed to make this program work - it is there just to teach about the mechanics of the vulnerability, but there may be situations where `unserialize()` may have a genuine use case (for example, if objects were seralized for more efficient storage).
+In fact, it's not even needed to make this program work - it is there just to teach about the mechanics of the vulnerability, but there may be situations where `unserialize()` may have a genuine use case (for example, if objects were serialized for more efficient storage).
 In this case, ensure that no untrusted data is allowed into the source of this deserialisation.

 ## generate-object.php